Simon Rudland: Money laundering investigation implicates tycoon associated with Nyasa Manufacturers

 Just recently, Anadkt’s First Capital Bank (FCB, formerly known as First Merchant Bank Malawi – FMB) also entered into a sponsorship arrangements with Nyasa Manufacturing’s Nyasa Big Bullets.

-Some officials Nyasa Manufacturing are directors of a different company known which is also involved in football sponsorship here in Malawi.
+Some Nyasa Manufacturing officials are directors of a different company which is also involved in football sponsorship here in Malawi.
 However, the two companies are said to be separate and without any direct or indirect connection.
+Malawi24 could not independently verify the connection except for the fact that the two companies have those officials.

 Konrad Buckle, a 56-year old South African national, is registered in the United Kingdom (UK) to have once served as a director of two companies named Kanengo Holdings Limited with certificate number 11619968 and 11619876.
 The companies, incorporated in 2018, are registered at 14 High Cross, Truro in Cornwall.